awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

 # Creating and managing Amazon S3 on Outposts buckets<a name="S3OutpostsBucketJava"></a>

 You can use the SDK for Java to create and manage your S3 on Outposts buckets\.
-From these examples, you can create and get an Outposts bucket, list buckets for an Outpost, create and manage access points, lifecycleconfiguration, and policy for the Outpost bucket\.
+The following examples show how to work with Outposts buckets, access points, lifecycle configurations, bucket policies, access point policies, and endpoints\.

 **Topics**
 + [Configure S3 control client for S3 on Outposts](#S3OutpostsCongfigureS3ControlClientJava)